sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 +------+
 ```

-At a high level this represents a typical full stack application, with the frontend represented by `app/`, the business logic represented by `srv/`, and the persistence layer represented by `db/`.
+At a high level this represents a typical full stack application, with the frontend represented by `app/`, the business logic and services represented by `srv/`, and the persistence layer represented by `db/`.
 CAP supports work in all of these layers.

 In building your OData service, however, you won't need to make use of the `app/` layer.
 This is because an OData service is just that - a *service*.
 You'll be focusing your efforts at the persistence layer (in the `db/` directory) and the business logic layer (in the `srv/` directory).